What does it mean to be significant?

 “We give all this to you, Lord.
 Amen.”

 She also held her ministry (making of books) lightly.
-Like her husband, she believed when a ministry ended, it needed to end.
+Like her husband, she believed that when a ministry ended, it needed to end.

 How was Lettie Cowman’s personal life significant?